LS-Instruments/MVC-Actors/README.md

 ![](Media/View%20Settings.png)

-**Exclude From Broadcast**: message originating form another View will not be broadcast to the View being considered
+**Exclude From Broadcast**: message originating from another View will not be broadcast to the View being considered
 **Paused**: the View will not send events and will not receive them anymore
 **Receive only**: The View will receive events but not send any